-An incentive program is a strategic use of goals and rewards designed to motivate desired behavior from 1 or more people, regardless of whether they are a customer, employee, or channel partner.
+An incentive program is a strategic use of goals and rewards designed to motivate desired behavior from one or more people, regardless of whether they are a customer, employee, or channel partner.
 The main function is to align organizational objectives to people’s actions.
 Even though there are variations of incentive solutions available, the principles behind them are based on years of behavioral incentivization research.

 An incentive works by establishing a goal or criteria that are required to be met in order for the action(s) to be rewarded.
 The underlying principle of an incentive will stay the same but the incentive itself may vary depending on who it is intended for (i.e., customers, employees, or channel partners).